vulgo/ga-h97n-wifi-hackintosh/README-USBPortInjector.kext.md

 ## USBPortInjector.kext

-This codeless kext injects the port map and power properties for the XHC on our H97N-WIFI.
+This codeless kext injects a port map for the XHC on our H97N-WIFI.

 ```Info.plist``` will require edits and should have:
 * no more than **15** ports in the ```ports``` dictionary